 UK to set up security unit to combat state disinformation campaigns

-EU slaps $1.23B fine on Qualcomm over LTE chip dominance in the iPhone
+Qualcomm to appeal $1.23B fine from EU over LTE chip dominance in the iPhone

 The UK government has announced plans to set up a dedicated national security unit to combat state-led disinformation campaigns — raising questions about how broad its ‘fake news’ bullseye will be.